Update (April 16, 2026): ‘Confirmation’ and ‘Plug-in Hybrid’ subsection revised.

 The current, second-generation Audi Q7 has been on the market since December 2014 and has undergone two facelifts.
-While these updates were substantial, the model has begun to show its age and lacks the appeal of newer competitors.
+While these updates were substantial, the SUV is showing its age and lacks the appeal of newer competitors.

 Design

-Other notable exterior changes include either flush door handles or button-type entry latches (similar to the Mustang Mach-E), and a revised rear-end, where the tail lamps are now connected by a horizontal light strip, a common trend in modern premium SUVs.
+Other notable exterior changes include entry latches (similar to the Mustang Mach-E or EX60) and a revised rear-end, where the tail lamps are now connected by a horizontal light strip, a common trend in modern premium SUVs.
+Projection light and customizable OLED taillights are also on the cards.

 Interior & Features

-Going by spy shots, Audi is aiming to make the new Q7 with one of the most tech-packed interiors in its class.
+Based on spy shots, Audi is aiming to give the new Q7 one of the most tech-packed interiors in its class.
 A reworked, highly digital cabin will introduce an asymmetric dashboard, with a focus on streamlined usability.
-The new layout is expected to replace the previous dual-screen setup with a single central touchscreen for a simpler interface.
+The new MMI layout is expected to replace the previous dual-screen setup with a single central touchscreen for a simpler interface.

-Other refinements are expected to include improved third-row seating space, capacitive steering buttons, a retained physical volume control, and a new, space-efficient electronic gear selector positioned in the center console, as we saw in the new Q5.
+Other refinements should include improved third-row seating space, the use of more sustainable interior materials, suede-like Dinamica upholstery, capacitive steering buttons, and a new, space-efficient electronic gear selector positioned in the center console, as we saw in the new Q5.

 Specifications

-Audi sees plug-in hybrids as a key part of its lineup during the transition to an all-electric range, adding ten new PHEV models by the end of this year.
-The next-generation Q7, which is a key model in the lineup, should feature the PHEV variant as more of a core offering.
+Audi announced last year that it sees plug-in hybrids as a key part of its lineup during the transition to an all-electric range, having added ten new PHEV models by the end of 2025.
+The next-generation Q7, which is a key model in the lineup, should feature the PHEV variant as more of a core offering when it becomes available in 2027.

-Charging capabilities should also improve, with DC fast-charging speeds anticipated at 40-50 kW.
+Charging capabilities should also improve, with DC fast-charging speeds anticipated at 40 to 50 kW.
 The EPA-estimated electric range could be just above 40 miles, making the hybrid version a more viable alternative for daily commuting without relying on gasoline.
-We’re also expecting a new combustion engine, where all variants of the standard SUV feature a 48V mild-hybrid system for improved efficiency.

 Audi moving upmarket with new launches